All Products

 • General-purpose: This type of database proxy shares physical CPU resources and is provided free of charge.
 The highest specification of this database proxy type is 16 CPU cores that are provided by eight proxy nodes.

-For more information, see Database proxy types, Change the types and the number of database proxies, Billing rules for the database proxy feature.
+For more information, see Database proxy types, Relationship between the number of database proxies and the database proxy specification, Billing rules for the database proxy feature.

 Does a database proxy consume the QPS or TPS of my primary RDS instance?